DaFuqs/EnchantmentGroups/README.md

 That brings up a list of issues:
 - Players do not have to make meaningful choices.
 There is no need to specialize, like in vanilla
-- Players end up with equipment that have so many enchantments, that they are pretty much omnipotent beings
+- Players end up with equipment with so many enchantments, that they pretty much get omnipotent beings

 ## Enchantment Groups Solution
 Enchantment Groups tries to resolve that problem immersively and vanilla-like.
 Using Enchantment Groups: